Compensation architecture for the EC15 min.

 - External benchmark: typical grant size of long-term incentive for a similar function in the relevant market and positioning of the individual’s total direct compensation compared to that benchmark.
 Total direct compensation includes fixed base salary plus short-term incentive plus allocation under the long-term incentive plan.

 - Individual performance: measured against predefined priorities in the financial year prior to the grant, as documented within the performance management process.
 The long-term incentive is the only compensation program that takes into consideration the individual performance of the EC members.
 For each member, a list of individual strategic priorities is determined before the start of each financial year based on the mid-term plan of the Group, segment or function.
-At the end of each financial year, the individual performance of the member is evaluated against those strategic priorities and will be considered for the determination of the grant size of the long-term incentive in the following financial year.
+At the end of each financial year, the individual performance of the member is measured against those strategic priorities and will be considered for the determination of the grant size of the long-term incentive in the following financial year.

 - Strategic importance: impact of the EC member's projects on the long-term company's success.